adamni21/adamni21/readme.md

 # Nicodemus Adams

-👋 Hi, am a self taught Full Stack Developer.
+👋 Hi, am a self-taught Full Stack Developer.

 🔍 You can also find me on: